funwith4/foot_keys/README.md

   1. Prepare Arduino Micro

-     a.
-Solder 6pin header spanning pins GND,2,3,4,5.
+     A. Solder 6pin header spanning pins GND,2,3,4,5.
-     b.
-Upload .ino file via Arduino IDE.
+     B. Upload .ino file via Arduino IDE.

   2. Prepare buttons

-     a.
-Each button gets one `GND` wire and one `+` wire.
+     A. Each button gets one `GND` wire and one `+` wire.
-     b.
-Solder the wires to the button leads (be sure to choose the leads that make the connection when pressed).
+     B. Solder the wires to the button leads (be sure to choose the leads that make the connection when pressed).
-     c.
-Leave enough wire to comfortably work with when the button is locked in.
+     C. Leave enough wire to comfortably work with when the button is locked in.
         * The `+` wire will connect to the pin on the Arduino.
 	* The `GND` wires will be connected together, then connected to the Arduino's GND pin.
-     d.
-Thread the wires through the holes for the leads in the button mount.
+     D. Thread the wires through the holes for the leads in the button mount.

   3. Prepare Case

-     a.
-Print two each of button_case_top and button_case_bottom.
+     A. Print two each of button_case_top and button_case_bottom.

         * I use supports when printing the button_case_bottom, due to the overhang of the button mount.
         * I always oriented the printing with the flattest-face against the plate.

-     b.
-Print wedge_top and wedge_bottom.
+     B. Print wedge_top and wedge_bottom.

   3. Assemble

-     a.
-The Arduino can be glued to the bracket in either end-case.
+     A. The Arduino can be glued to the bracket in either end-case.
 I used the left.
-     b.
-The buttons should be glued down into the brackets.
+     B. The buttons should be glued down into the brackets.
-     b.
-The wires from the opposite end-case should be thread through the holes on the sides of the top pieces and into the case with the Arduino.
+     B. The wires from the opposite end-case should be thread through the holes on the sides of the top pieces and into the case with the Arduino.
-     c.
-The buttons `+` wire, from left to right, should connect to the pin 2-5.
+     C. The buttons `+` wire, from left to right, should connect to the pin 2-5.
 (I used shrink tubes here.)

         * This pin assignment could be re-mapped in hardware or software.

-     d.
-The `GND` wires should be connected together and then connected to the `GND` pin.
+     D. The `GND` wires should be connected together and then connected to the `GND` pin.
 (I used liquid electrical tape here.)
-     e.
-I hot-glued some of the wires against the case to keep them out of the way of the buttons.
+     E. I hot-glued some of the wires against the case to keep them out of the way of the buttons.
-     f.
-The tops gets hot-glued to the bottoms.
+     F. The tops gets hot-glued to the bottoms.
-     g.
-The wedge gets hot-glued between the two button cases.
+     G. The wedge gets hot-glued between the two button cases.
-     h.
-The non-skid layer gets hot-glued to the bottom.
+     H. The non-skid layer gets hot-glued to the bottom.

 ## Other Notes